Philanthropy & Tikkun Olam

 He did not invent the vaccine.
 He did not change state policy.
 He made a hard system more usable for people who had the most to lose from delay.

-The story grew because the need was real
+The story grew because the need was urgent

 The numbers rose quickly.
 CBS initially reported more than 1,600 appointments booked.
 Scholastic later reported that the total had climbed well past that, into the thousands.

 The exact number matters less than the pattern.
-Word of mouth spread because the service answered a real need.
+Word of mouth spread because the service answered an urgent need.
 The fact that a middle-school student could become so useful so quickly says as much about the failure of the rollout's digital design as it does about his initiative.

 That is part of what makes the story durable beyond 2021.

-Whenever a public system assumes that everyone can fight through a browser, compare tabs, and monitor disappearing openings in real time, someone gets shut out.
+Whenever a public system assumes that everyone can fight through a browser, compare tabs, and monitor disappearing openings live, someone gets shut out.
 Keusch's project was one small, local answer to that larger structural problem.

 Why this belongs in the rebuilt library